Vorkharium/vorkharium.github.io/_posts/2024-11-02-HTB-Monteverde-Write-up.md

 index: 0xfc8 RID: 0xa2d acb: 0x00000210 Account: svc-netapp     Name: svc-netapp        Desc: (null)
 ```
 ## Password Spraying with NetExec using Username as Password
 When dealing with credentials, it's always important to test if a user is using its username as password.
-In this case, we can create a custom list containin the names of the users:
+In this case, we can create a custom list containing the names of the users:
 ```shell
 cat usernames.txt